Docs

 WatchQueryFetchPolicy

-Defaults to the initial value of options.fetchPolicy, but can be explicitly configured to specify the WatchFetchPolicy to revert back to whenever change (unless nextFetchPolicy intervenes).
+Defaults to the initial value of options.fetchPolicy, but can be explicitly configured to specify the WatchFetchPolicy to revert back to whenever variables change (unless nextFetchPolicy intervenes).

 WatchQueryFetchPolicy | ((this: WatchQueryOptions<NoInfer<TVariables>, NoInfer<TData>>, currentFetchPolicy: WatchQueryFetchPolicy, context: NextFetchPolicyContext<NoInfer<TData>, NoInfer<TVariables>>) => WatchQueryFetchPolicy)

-If true, the can return partial results from the cache if the cache doesn't contain results for all queried .
+If true, the query can return partial results from the cache if the cache doesn't contain results for all queried .

 The default value is false.